emerald-dao/intermediate-cadence-course/README.md

 - Master Capability-based control
 - Understand current issues with poor capabilitly links and how to work through them
-- Learn how to handle implement Admin control
+- Learn how to implement Admin control
 - Improve the efficiency and readability of transaction/script code
 - Helpful patterns to control permissions and improve efficiencies in a smart contract
 - Miscellaneous information like handling time in Cadence